 **This is a sponsored post that may contain affiliate links

 However, before I jump into all there is to do here, let me tell you a little about getting here.
 Apparently, there is a concern among many, that travel through Baja by car is unsafe.
 Being an East-coaster, I had not heard this but I understand it is a common belief held by many Californians.

 We spent 5 days traveling by van around Baja.
 I did not have any uneasiness about it.
 It wasn’t until we were in Ensenada when a young woman from a cruise heard me mention traveling by road.
 She asked about the experience and that is when I became aware of the concerns.
-Her and her female friend had arrived by cruise ship.
+She and her female friend had arrived by cruise ship.
 She told me that she had been trying to convince her boyfriend to drive down for a weekend from San Diego but he felt it was too dangerous.
-I let her know that we had no trouble and thought there was no reason her and her boyfriend should not make the trip.
-I believe this to be true, so if you are having doubts, put you mind at ease.
+I let her know that we had no trouble and thought there was no reason she and her boyfriend should not make the trip.
+I believe this to be true, so if you are having doubts, put your mind at ease.

 The drive to Ensenada from San Diego along the coast is rather pretty.
 The road is flanked on the west by the Pacific Ocean and on the east by rocky hillsides.
 Only some residential pockets and a few small towns mark the way.